12 balls puzzle: You have 12 balls identical in looks with one fake

 So we would analyze only the result 3.1.1 that the left pan with 1 good ball went down in 2nd weigh.

-Solving for Result 3.1.1.
-When pans are equally balanced in 1st weighing AND pan with 1 good ball goes down in 2nd weighing
+Solving for Result 3.1.1 of 12 balls puzzle: When pans are equally balanced in 1st weighing AND pan with 1 good ball goes down in 2nd weighing

 Possible conclusions are—if the left pan with 1 good ball goes down,